First time marijuana grower?

 Plant Humboldt is one of the very few cannabis nurseries to offer female plants grown from seed.
 This is the original Humboldt grow-your-own tradition.
 Many cannabis farmers—old-timers and first-timers, medical users and commercial growers—still prefer seed-grown starts.

 Others prefer starting from rooted cuttings, known in the industry as “clones”.
-Clone plants start as small branches cut from a “mother plant” and rooted in trays indoors under lights.
+Clone plants start as small branches cut from a “mother plant” and rooted in trays indoors in a controlled climate under artificial lights.

 Along with seed-grown plants, we sell clones in 4” pots that are well-rooted and acclimated to natural light and air, so they are ready to plant in your garden straight from the nursery.